gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 feel?"

 Piaerre sniffled back his tears.
 "It was c-c-cold.
 All of a sudden.
-And then it was like---like---"
+And then it was like—like—"

 "Like you were a bell being rung?"
 Thomas demanded.
 Piaerre nodded miserably.